jadecipher/vdp16-sample-game/README.md

 1. Run `git checkout master && git pull && git checkout -b f/travis-deploy` (or use some other new branch name).
 2. Un-comment the bottom part of `.travis.yml` (the `before_deploy` and `deploy` sections)
-3. Add your Heroku app name to `deploy.app`, where it says "YOUR HEROK
+3. Add your Heroku app name to `deploy.app`, where it says "YOUR HEROKU APP NAME HERE".
+For example, if your domain is `cool-salty-conifer.herokuapp.com`, your app name is `cool-salty-conifer`.
+4. Install the Travis CLI tools by following [the instr